-Bitcoin is outperforming altcoins
+Bitcoin is outperforming ALTcoins

 Hello Crypto traders and investors, today we will talk about dominance in the Crypto market as we see some major changes with interesting developments.

-If we take a look on BTC.D/OTHERS.D daily chart, which is actually a ratio chart between Bitcoin. dominance and altcoins. dominance, we can clearly see it trading impulsively higher away from the lows.
-In Elliott Wave theory, we can actually expect a five-wave bullish impulse, so seems like BTC will dominate in upcoming weeks/months.
+If we take a look on BTC.D/OTHERS.D daily chart, which is actually a ratio chart between Bitcoin.dominance and ALTcoin.dominance, we can clearly see it trading impulsively higher away from the lows.
+In Elliott wave theory, we can actually expect a five-wave bullish impulse, so seems like BTC will dominate in upcoming weeks/months.

 Generally speaking, we believe that support in the Crypto market may not be far away and recovery may show up anytime soon.
 So, with rising BTC.dominance, we can expect Bitcoin to be first coin with a bullish reversal once Crypto market finds the support/bottom.